 Both Diplodia maydis and Diplodia macrospora can cause Diplodia ear rot of corn.
 The ear leaf and husks on the ear may appear prematurely bleached or straw-colored.
 When the husk is peeled back, dense white to grayish-white mold growth will be matted between the kernels and between the ear and the husks.
 Small, black fungal fruiting bodies may be scattered on husks or embedded in cob tissues and kernels.
 The entire ear may be grayish-brown, shrunken, very lightweight and completely rotted.
 Diplodia ear rot is favored by wet weather just after silking and is more severe when corn is planted following corn.

-Gibb ear rot (caused by Gibberella zeae) usually begins as a reddish mold at the tip of the ear.
+Gibb ear rot (caused by Gibberella zeae) usually begins as a pinkish white mold at the tip of the ear.
 Early infected ears may rot completely with husks adhering tightly to the ear and a pinkish to reddish mold growing between husks and ears.
-Although mold growth usually has a pinkish to reddish color, it can appear yellow to yellow-orange or yellow-red.
+Although mold growth usually has a pinkish to reddish color, it can appear yellow to yellow-orange to yellow-red or even primarily off-white.
 Gibb ear rot typically begins at the tip of the ear but under favorable conditions it can move down the ear causing extensive damage.
 It may also develop around injuries from hail, birds or insects.

 Aspergillus niger is also common on exposed ear tips.
 This fungus will be evident as black, powdery masses of spores on the tip of the ear or around insect tunnels.